ScarRanger/Freny-Bridal-Studio/README.md

 - Touch-friendly interface
 - Responsive design for all screen sizes
-- Optimized for iOS devices
+- Optimized for iOS and Android devices
 - Fast loading and smooth interactions

 ## Support